 The interlock device detects the presence of alcohol in your breath, limiting the car’s mobility if detection is positive.

 The court will also order the accused to abstain from alcohol use and the use of controlled substances without a prescription.

 The court may enforce this by ordering random drug testing.

 The court will also order you to stop using alcohol and controlled substances without a prescription, which will be enforced through random drug testing.
 You may also be asked to completely abstain from operating a motor vehicle while your case is pending.

-The prosecution can use offenses (including prior DWI convictions) from 10, 20, even 30 years ago to enhance your current DWI conviction.
-This history increases the grade of the DWI offense you are presently being prosecuted for which increases the range of punishment available to the state as well as the consequences of the current charge.
+The prosecution can use offenses, including prior DWI convictions, from anywhere from 10 to 30 years ago to enhance your current DWI conviction.
+Such a history increases the grade of the DWI offense you are presently being prosecuted for, which also increases the range of punishments available to the state and the consequences of the current charge.